MartinThoma/MartinThoma.github.io/content/2017-08-14-python-3-critique.md

 ---
 layout: post
 title: Critique of Python 3
+slug: python-3-critique
 author: Martin Thoma
 date: 2014-11-22 17:19
-categories:
-- Code
+category: Code
-tags:
+tags: Python, Consistency, Programming
-- Python
 featured_image: logos/python.png
 ---

 Consistency is an important quality property of a language.
 One of my main points of critic agains PHP was inconsistency (see [PHP: A strange language](//martin-thoma.com/php-a-strange-language/#tocAnchor-1-1)).
 Let's see where Python is inconsistant.

+## Naming

-## Method naming: Underscores or not
+### Underscores or not

 PEP 8 recommends underscores for functions, if I remember it correctly.
 However, some built-in functions do not follow this naming scheme: